KonstnärligaKonstnärligaKonstnärliga

 The campus, already a place of high cultural heritage value, is laid out around a beautiful park and contains several listed buildings that add to its dense historical context.
 Further adding to the complexity of the brief, entrances to the new West Link underground station were to be integrated into the new buildings.

 The Faculty of Fine, Applied and Performing Arts is housed in a series of interconnected new buildings, which also incorporate the existing structure containing practice studios for dance and music.
 It forms an entire urban block around a closed courtyard that doubles as an open-air workshop.
+The northern building sits on a corner next to the Art Museum and the City Theatre, marking the arrival of the university at the core of the city’s cultural centre.
+The building’s structure is intentionally straightforward, with ateliers, studios, and classrooms organized across six floors around a naturally lit atrium, reminiscent of a traditional industrial building.